3M™ Littmann® Stethoscope Leadership Development Grant

 Special initiatives/activities of an official NSNA chapter (minimum of one (1) year) where leadership principles can be applied and learned and that promote the advancement of NSNA resolutions adopted in the House of Delegates within the last ten years (visit http://nsnaconvention.weebly.com/resolutions.html for more information on past resolutions),or

 The recipient schools will be recognized at the NSNA Annual Convention during the Opening Ceremony.
-NSNA’s 66th Annual Convention takes place in Nashville, Tennessee.
-The Opening Ceremony takes place on Wednesday evening, April 4, 2018.
+NSNA’s 68th Annual Convention takes place in Orlando, Florida.
+The Opening Ceremony takes place on Wednesday evening, April 15, 2020.

 Guidelines for Grant Request